arghyabi/Computer8Bit/Docs/SignalInfo.md

 * `Seg7E`: The Seg7E signal is used to display the value of Register A on the 7-segment display in decimal format.

 ## Memory Related Signals
-* `PCC`: The PCC signal enables the Program Counter to count.
-If PCC is high, the counter increments on each clock cycle.

-* `PCI`: The PCI signal (Program Counter Register Input) is used to load a specific value into the Program Counter Register.
+* `PCLI`: The PCLI signal (Program Counter Register Low Input) is used to load the **lower 8 bits** of a 11-bit address into the Program Counter Low Register.
 This signal is typically used for executing branch instructions.
 The value will not loaded in the counter until the PCL is high.

+* `PCHI`: The PCHI signal (Program Counter Register High Input) is used to load the **upper 3 bits** of a 11-bit into the Program Counter High Register.
+This signal is typically used for executing branch instructions.
+The value will not loaded in the counter until the PCL is high.

 * `PCL`: The PCL signal is used to load the value from program counter register to the program counter.

+* `PCC`: The PCC signal enables the Program Counter to count.
+If PCC is high, the counter increments on each clock cycle.

 * `RomO`: The RomO signal loads the current instruction from ROM onto the bus.